Soklet Logo

 You must call responseWriter.accept(...) exactly once before returning; otherwise Soklet logs an error and returns a 500 response.

-SokletConfig config = SokletConfig.withServer(
+SokletConfig config = SokletConfig.withHttpServer(

 ).requestInterceptor(new RequestInterceptor() {